Scottish Fold at a glance

 A naturally occurring breed which originated in Scotland; the most recognised feature of the Scottish Fold is the curled down ears, which gives the breed a beautiful round face.

-Scottish Folds are friendly, gentle and sweet breed who like nothing more than being close to their human companions.
+Scottish Folds are a friendly, gentle and sweet breed who like nothing more than being close to their human companions.

 The first Scottish Fold appeared as a spontaneous mutation in 1961.
 Susie, a white kitten with folded down ears, was born on a farm near Coupar Angus in Scotland.
 A neighbouring farmer and cat enthusiast by the name of William Ross noticed Susie’s unusual ears which he pointed out to Susie’s owners, Mr and Mrs McRae.
 Two years later, Susie had a litter of kittens, producing two offspring with folded ears.
 William Ross received a white kitten called Snooks.
 Snooks was bred, producing more offspring; at this point, the new breed was called Lop Eared Cats.